Vernon Hills, Illinois: Parks and recreation

 In 2000, the village acquired land that had belonged at different times to the U.S. Army as a Nike missile base, the U.S. Navy as a naval training center, and the Curtiss Candy Company; it was converted to what is now the 184 acre Vernon Hills Athletic Complex (VHAC).

 Government

 Vernon Hills lies in the Illinois 10th Congressional District.

 Education

 There are six grade schools in the village served by the Hawthorn School District.
 In 2006, Hawthorn Junior High School was formally divided into Hawthorn Middle School North and Hawthorn Middle School South.
 High school students, who formerly went to Libertyville High School, now attend (as of 2000–2001) either Vernon Hills High School or Libertyville High School.

 Students living in the southwest corner of Vernon Hills attend Long Grove grade schools (Country Meadows & Woodlawn).
 Some subdivisions in southern Vernon Hills send students to Lincolnshire schools, including Adlai E. Stevenson High School.
 A small area in the southwest corner of the village is zoned to attend the high school in Mundelein, IL.

-Elementary Schoolers may be enrolled in 4 different Hawthorn Schools.
+Elementary Schoolers may be enrolled in four different Hawthorn Schools.
 Hawthorn Elementary South, Hawthorn Elementary North, Aspen Elementary, or Townline Elementary.
-Currently, a Kindergarten Building is being constructed, expected to be finished by the school year of 2021.
-This may be delayed due to COVID-19.